Why Are Amber Eyes So Rare?

 The Genetics of Amber Eyes

 In addition to OCA2, other genes such as HERC2 and SLC24A4 also play crucial roles in determining eye color.
-Variations in these genes can further contribute to the unique combination of genetic factors that give rise to amber eyes.
-However, it's important to note that the inheritance of eye color is not entirely straightforward, as it involves a complex interaction between multiple genetic and environmental factors.
+Changes in these genes can add to the unique mix of genetic factors that create amber eyes.
+However, it is important to know that eye color inheritance is not simple.
+It involves a mix of many genetic and environmental factors.

 Environmental Factors